ociu/sphinx-traceability-extension/README.rst

     .. item-matrix:: Requirements to test case description traceability
         :source: SWRQT
         :target: [IU]TEST
+        :status: Appr
         :sourcetitle: Software requirements
         :targettitle: Integration and unit test cases
         :type: validated_by
         :nocaptions:
         :stats:

 where the *source* and *target* arguments can be replaced by any python regular expression.

+where *status* can be replaced by any configured attribute, and *Appr* can be replaced by any python regular expression.
+Only documentation items where the *status* attribute matches the given regular expression end up in the matrix.
+This is valid for source and target items.

-The *type* argument is a space-separated list of relationships that should be matched in the matrix.
+The *type* argument
+is a space-separated list of relationships that should be matched in the matrix.
 The *sourcetitle* and *targettitle* arguments are the titles of the columns in the generated matrix.